Database authorization in Yugabyte Cloud clusters

 Admin and yb_superuser

-role is created with the following options: INHERIT
+The yb_superuser role is created with the following options: INHERIT, CREATEROLE, CREATEDB, and BYPASSRLS.

-is also a member of the following roles: pg_read_all_stats
+Additionally yb_superuser is also a member of the following roles: pg_read_all_stats, pg_signal_backend, and yb_extension.

 yb_extension